evenstensberg/webpack-governance/GOVERNANCE.md

 During Technical Steering Commitee meetings, the team will assign and/or discuss efforts in the webpack documentation.
 If a new contributor to the documentation (documenter) is involved in webpack/webpack contrib, the team will nominate this individual to the documentation team.

 ## Commiters
+A commiter is an individual that does actual contribution(-s) to the webpack organization.
+That could be either code, documentation or any other means of work inside the scope of webpack/webpack-contrib.

 TBD

 ## Reviewers